holgerBerger/hpc-workspace/admin-guide.md

 any ACL!
 It is possible to have no global *default* directive, but make sure every user shows up in the default user or group list of exactly one workspace!

-**Hint**: To enable access controll, one of *user_acl* or *group_acl* has to be existing and non-empty!
-An invalid entry can be used to enable access controll, like a non-existing user or group.
+**Hint**: To enable access control, one of *user_acl* or *group_acl* has to be existing and non-empty!
+An invalid entry can be used to enable access control, like a non-existing user or group.
 An empty list does not enable access control, the workspace can still be accessed with an empty list by all users!